jpabadir/pace-c/documentation/exploration/mentorcompletion-and-mentoraccepted-test-error/test-errors-documentation.md

 # Error screenshot
 ![](test-errors-screenshot.png)
 # Why the error occurred
-Rendering mentorAccept page need to be authorized by FB as logged-in status, but this cannot be implemented within tests, which probably caused the current error.
+During last week's sprint, I was working on adding unit tests on MentorCompletion.js and MentorAccepted.js.
+Unit tests for MentorCompletion were successfully implemented.
+However, When I tested MentorAccepted, the error above occurred.
+This happened probably because rendering mentorAccept page need to be authorized by FB as logged-in status, but this cannot be implemented within tests, which probably caused the current error.
 MentorAccepted.js is relatively complex than we expected.
+We can fix it in the future.
 # Testing code
 In MentorAccepted.test.js
 ```javascript